Portland Fire take 2 Europeans, make trade in WNBA Draft

 THANKS TO OUR SPONSOR:

-Meanwhile, other WNBA teams were combining to set a record for the most players selected from a single university, with five first-round picks taken from the NCAA champion UCLA Bruins.
+While the Portland Fire picked two players from Europe, other WNBA teams were combining to set a record for the most players selected from a single university, with five first-round picks taken from the NCAA champion UCLA Bruins.
 A sixth player from that women’s championship team found a home in the second round.
-The NCAA runner-up, University of South Carolina, had three players taken.

 The Fire waited until later Monday night to add a player from the American college ranks.

-The Fire used their third-round pick on Taylor Bigby, who played her freshman year at University of Oregon before transferring to USC and ultimately Texas Christian University.
+The Fire used their third-round pick on Taylor Bigby, who played her freshman year at the University of Oregon before transferring to USC and ultimately Texas Christian University.

-Bigby wasn’t with the Fire long, however.
-Shortly after the draft ended, the Fire announced they were trading Bigby to the Connecticut Sun for University of Connecticut forward Serah Williams.
 The Sun had picked Williams just a few spots before the Fire were able to make their third-round selection.
 The Sun will also receive Portland’s third-round pick in the 2027 draft.

 THANKS TO OUR SPONSOR: